 Sometimes families will offer room and board in exchange for providing either baby-sitting or help with household chores.
 Senior citizen housing exchange programs also exist, allowing you to stay in a home in exchange for helping with chores, providing company and/or sometimes providing assistance.

 In general, rents are driven by the location; the accessibility to downtown Seattle or the University of Washington; access to major arterial roads; the neighborhood; proximity to water or parks; amenities such as washer/dryer, decks, hot tubs, etc.; and views of water, city skyline and mountains.
 Many students share a house to cut down on expenses.
-They generally pay about $600 to $650 per month for rent, plus utilities.
-A two-bedroom apartment in the popular Ballard, Fremont, Green Lake and UW neighborhoods average about $1,365/month (or approximately $680 per person, plus utilities).

 The farther you live from Seattle and/or main arterials, the more you will have to rely on your own transportation.
 There are some very nice locations that offer a great refuge even though this may increase your commute time.
 If you have a car, consider driving around these areas and exploring before you choose.